Charles Mills, 1st Baron Hillingdon

 Charles Henry Mills, 1st Baron Hillingdon (26 April 1830 – 3 April 1898), known from 1872 to 1886 as Sir Charles Mills, 2nd Baronet, was a British banker and Conservative politician.

+Early life

-Hillingdon was the only son of Sir Charles Mills, 1st Baronet, and his wife Emily, daughter of Richard Henry Cox.
+Mills was born at Camelford House, Park Lane, London on 26 April 1830.
+He was the only son of Sir Charles Mills, 1st Baronet, and his wife Emily Cox, daughter of banker Richard Henry Cox, of Hillingdon House, Middlesex.

+His paternal grandparents were Elizabeth (née Digby) Mills and William Mills, a director of the Honourable East India Company.
+His uncle was John Mills.

+Career

 He was a partner in the banking firm of Glyn, Mills & Co.
 In 1865 he entered Parliament for Northallerton, a seat he held until 1866 when he was unseated due to bribery by his agents.
 Later, he represented Kent West from 1868 to 1885.

 He succeeded his father in the baronetcy in 1872, inheriting Hillingdon Court.
 On 15 February 1886 he was raised to the peerage as Baron Hillingdon, of Hillingdon in the County of Middlesex.

+Personal life

+In 1853, Lord Hillingdon married Lady Louisa Isabella Lascelles, daughter of Henry Lascelles, 3rd Earl of Harewood and the former and Lady Louisa Thynne (a daughter of the 2nd Marquess of Bath).
+Together, they were the parents of: